The first medication

 The most common side effects of CAPRELSA include rash, acne, high blood pressure, nausea, headache, upper respiratory tract infections, decreased appetite, and stomach-area (abdominal) pain.

 Tell your healthcare provider if you have any side effect that bothers you or that does not go away.
-These are not all the possible side effects of CAPRELSA.
+These are not all of the possible side effects of CAPRELSA.

 Before you take CAPRELSA, tell your health care provider about all your health conditions, including any heart problems.
 Also tell your health care provider about all the medicines you take, including prescription and non-prescription medicines, vitamins, and herbal supplements.
 Do not take other medicines while taking CAPRELSA until you have talked with your health care provider or pharmacist.